Find The Volume Of The Prism Iready

 Example 3: A More Complex Prism

 Imagine a prism with a pentagonal base.
-To find the volume, you would first need to divide the pentagon into smaller shapes (e.g., triangles and rectangles), calculate the area of each smaller shape, sum them to find the total area of the pentagon (the base area, B), and then multiply that by the height (h) of the prism.
+Because of that, to find the volume, you would first need to divide the pentagon into smaller shapes (e. g., triangles and rectangles), calculate the area of each smaller shape, sum them to find the total area of the pentagon (the base area, B), and then multiply that by the height (h) of the prism.

 Addressing Common Challenges & Misconceptions